Last Updated on

 While it won’t illuminate your target, it will make it extremely easy to see your reticle.
 However, if you plan on using a traditional scope, you’re not entirely out of luck.
 Some traditional scopes have an illuminated reticle, which makes it easy to see the crosshairs.

-However, another aspect that you need to consider is the brightness of the optics themselves.
+However, another aspect that you need to consider when looking for the best handgun scope is the brightness of the optics themselves.
 That’s where a sight like the Leupold VX scope excels.
 It brings in the most possible light, which makes it easier to see your target.
 If you’re going to be shooting in low-light conditions, it’s well worth the investment.

 You should consider the warranty before making any purchases.
 That’s because a warranty is the manufacturer’s guarantee that their product will last year after year.